3.

 parties undersigned hereby agree to

-partisipate in the bout and hereby release,
+participate in the bout and hereby release,

 discharge and indemnify, and keep